hmcts/common-dev-env-bsbp/README.md

 1. Open Microsoft Azure Storage Explorer
 2. Click the connection button, and select the “storage account or service” option.
-3. Add in the <storage account names> SAS token found in the docker -> storage -> init-azurite.sh file (using the example above).
-4. If you get an authentication error when doing this.
-Instead pick the Local Storage Emulator option instead, and find the account key via the SAS token.
+3. Pick the Local Storage Emulator option, and find the account key via the SAS token (refer to the init.azurite file for this).
 Reference the account name as bulk/reformscanlocal too if using the example.
-5. If using Bulk Scan example, do this again for the bulkscanlocal SAS token found within the same file
+4. If using Bulk Scan example, do this again for the bulkscanlocal SAS token found within the same file
-6. Refresh the explorer, and you should be able to see all the containers added through the shell script!
+5. Refresh the explorer, and you should be able to see all the containers added through the shell script!
 Woo!

 ## Setting up Local Azure Blob Storage For a Service